fc-minecraft/GameCodeArcade2/1-saveTheArcade/tutorials/4-repeat.md

 ### Review

 Repeat loops run a sequence of statements a certain number of times.
 Loops can greatly reduce the amount of code to write to solve a problem.

-Don't forget to send the chat command **clean** to run the code.
+Don't forget to press Play and then type **clean** in the chat to run the code.

 #### ~ tutorialhint